-Angelo State University, through its Norris-Vincent College of Business, is nationally accredited by the Association to Advance Collegiate Schools of Business (AACSB) and the Accreditation Council for Business Schools and Programs (ACBSP) to offer the following degree programs: (1) At the graduate level, the Master of Business Administration (M.B.A.) and the Master of Professional Accountancy (M.P.Ac.) and (2) At the undergraduate level, the Bachelor of Business Administration (B.B.A.) degree.
+Angelo State University, through its Norris-Vincent College of Business, is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) to offer the following degree programs: (1) At the graduate level, the Master of Business Administration (M.B.A.) and the Master of Professional Accountancy (M.P.Ac.) and (2) At the undergraduate level, the Bachelor of Business Administration (B.B.A.) degree.